dravendoom/DeathDealer/README.md

 ## Description

-The idea of Project Deathdealer (placeholder name), is to create yet another vampire survivor like game with a few new quirks to it.
-There is a game that inspired me called Median XL, a diablo II mod that creates difficult static boss content for solo players.
-These drop specific character altering attributes (I.E changing ability functionalities) and other unique things like custom loot tables.
-Generally vampire survivor like games only have wave like content and possibly a boss after a set milestone (generally time).
-The Idea for Project DeathDealer is to have a open world vampire survivor like game and when you are strong enough you can choose to go into these unique biome areas and challange the bosses essentially making this genre a hybrid.
+The concept behind Project Deathdealer (a placeholder name) is to create a vampire survivor-like game with unique twists.
+I drew inspiration from a game called Median XL, a Diablo II mod that introduces challenging static boss content for solo players.
+This mod features specific character-altering attributes (e.g., changing ability functionalities) and custom loot tables.
+Typically, vampire survivor games focus on wave-based content with occasional bosses appearing after certain milestones, usually based on time.
+Project Deathdealer aims to innovate by offering an open-world experience where players can explore and, once they are strong enough, enter unique biome areas to challenge bosses.
+This approach effectively creates a hybrid genre, blending open-world exploration with the traditional vampire survivor mechanics.
 ## Features

 - Unique mob types and wave sequences.